luchonaveiro/tp-itba-mle/README.md

 ## **Apache Airflow**
-The first thing to do when MWAA is running, is to create the connection to the RDS instance, under the name of `airports_db`.
+The first thing to do when MWAA is running, is to create the connection to the RDS instance, under the name of `airports_db`, the host value we get it from CloudFormation outputs (from `TP-ITBA-RDS` stack), user and password are both postgres, port is 5432.

 ![image](assets/airflow_db_connection.png)